Lumbini On Trial: The Untold Story

 improbable in consequence.
 I also note that Srivastava makes no mention at all,

 in any of his various publications on his alleged finds, of the bequest of the

 (A more detailed examination of this issue can be found in my website entitled‘The Piprahwa Deceptions: Setups and Showdowns’)

 Following the supposed discovery of Lumbini in

 1896, a further expedition was despatched to

 In the 5th and 7th centuries AD, the Buddhist sites of the Indian subcontinent were visited by the two great Chinese pilgrims, Faxian and Xuanzang.
-Since their detailed accounts specify both the distances and directions which they travelled between those sites, they remain the only guides that we possess to the locations of ancient Indian Buddhist places, and as Alexander Cunningham, Samuel Beal, and other authorities have declared:
+Since their detailed accounts specify both the distances and directions which they travelled between those sites, they thus remain the definitive guides to the locations of ancient Indian Buddhist places, and as Alexander Cunningham, Samuel Beal, and other authorities have declared:

 ‘…the voyages of the two Chinese travellers, undertaken in the fifth and seventh century of our era, have done more to elucidate the history and geography of Buddhism in India than all that has hitherto been found in the Sanskrit and Pali books of India and the neighbouring countries’.
 57

-strongly that these pilgrims’ accounts – written two centuries apart from each
+that these pilgrims’ accounts – written two centuries apart from each other –

-other - are the only sources that give us the geographical whereabouts
+are the only sources that give us the

 ‘…our knowledge about the position of Kapila may be reduced to this: that it lay on the route from the Buddhist cities of eastern Gorakhpur to the Buddhist Sravasti of Gonda; and that that route probably passed between the Ghagra and Rapti rivers’.
 62.